swlaschin/fsharpforfunandprofit.gitbook/posts/convenience-functions-as-interfaces.md

 The ability to do this kind of generic wrapping is one of the great conveniences of the function-oriented approach.
 You can take any function and create a similar function based on it.
 As long as the new function has exactly the same inputs and outputs as the original function, the new can be substituted for the original anywhere.
 Some more examples:

 * It is easy to write a generic caching wrapper for a slow function, so that the value is only calculated once.
-* It is also easy to write a generic �lazy� wrapper for a function, so that the inner function is only called when a result is needed
+* It is also easy to write a generic "lazy" wrapper for a function, so that the inner function is only called when a result is needed

 ## The strategy pattern

-We can apply this same approach to another common design pattern, the �strategy pattern.�
+We can apply this same approach to another common design pattern, the "strategy pattern."

-Let�s use the familiar example of inheritance: an `Animal` superclass with `Cat` and `Dog` subclasses, each of which overrides a `MakeNoise()` method to make different noises.
+Let's use the familiar example of inheritance: an `Animal` superclass with `Cat` and `Dog` subclasses, each of which overrides a `MakeNoise()` method to make different noises.

 In a true functional design, there are no subclasses, but instead the `Animal` class would have a `NoiseMaking` function that would be passed in with the constructor.
-This approach is exactly the same as the �strategy� pattern in OO design.
+This approach is exactly the same as the "strategy" pattern in OO design.

 ```
 type Animal(noiseMakingStrategy) =